About This Drug

 Treating Side Effects

-- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.
+- Ask your nurse or doctor about medicines that can stop or lessen your diarrhea or constipation.

-- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories
+- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

 - If you are dizzy, get up slowly after sitting or lying.